afainer/cleven/README.md

 meshlabserver -i model.ply -o model.voxels
 ```

-Conversion generates two files: model and model.voxels.
+Conversion generates two files: _model_ and _model.voxels_.
 The former
 file is a voxmap header, the latter is voxel data.

 Road Map